RoaLogic/ahb3lite_memory/DATASHEET.md

 ### GENERIC Implementation

 The `GENERIC` option is used to implement regular behavioural HDL allowing both the physical implementation to be controlled during hardware synthesis and full behavioural simulation to be performed.
+Use this option to infer memories for technologies that support this, like FPGAs.

 ### eASIC Structured ASIC Support